KennyHT/learn-kubernetes/labs/configmaps.md

 What's important to remember is that with ConfigMaps (and Secrets), order of operations matter.
 Also be careful that any Pod spec configuration changes are matched with ConfigMap changes.

-## Verifying our Pod has expected environment variables
+## Verifying our Pod has the expected environment variables

     kubectl exec -it kuard-pod printenv